Initial Screening

 THE 1-MG DEXAMETHASONE SUPPRESSION TEST (DST)

-According to experts and guidelines, the 1-mg DST is recognized as being sensitive for the detection of all etiologies of hypercortisolism.1,2 It is inexpensive, accessible, and relatively easy to manage.3
+According to guidelines, the 1-mg DST is recognized as being sensitive for the detection of all etiologies of hypercortisolism.1,2 The 1-mg DST is also considered a reliable test for screening patients with adrenal autonomous cortisol secretion, which is common in patients who present with difficult-to-control T2D and hypertension.3,4 It is inexpensive, accessible, and relatively easy to manage.5

-A sample of blood is drawn the next morning between 8 to 9 am to measure plasma cortisol1
+A sample of blood is drawn the next morning between 8 AM and 9 AM to measure plasma cortisol.1

 1-MG DST